rmcanany/SolidEdgeHousekeeper/README.md

 In contrast to `UpdateStylesFromTemplate`, this command only replaces the border.
 It does not attempt to update styles or anything else.

 #### Update dimension styles from template
-Replaces the background border with that of the Draft template specified on the **Configuration Tab**.
+Replaces Styles with that of the Draft template specified on the **Configuration Tab**.

-In contrast to `UpdateStylesFromTemplate`, this command only replaces the border.
-It does not attempt to update styles or anything else.
+In contrast to `UpdateStylesFromTemplate`, this command does not create a new file.

 #### Fit view
 Same as the Assembly command of the same name.